oasis-tcs/ubl/README.md

 ## Description

-<p>The purpose of this repository is to support committee-member collaborative activity in developing releases of the UBL committee's flagship work product, the UBL OASIS Standard.
-The initial Maintainer is <a href="mailto:gkholman@CraneSoftwrights.com">G. Ken Holman</a> (GitHub: <a href="https://github.com/gkholman">gkholman</a>) of <a href="http://www.cranesoftwrights.com/">Crane Softwrights Ltd.</a>.
-Until further notice, questions regarding this repository may be directed to Ken.</p>
+<p>The purpose of this repository is to support committee-member collaborative activity in developing releases of the UBL committee's flagship work product, the UBL OASIS Standard.</p>

 <p>The Universal Business Language (UBL) is an open library of standard electronic XML business documents for procurement and transportation such as purchase orders, invoices, transport logistics and waybills.</p>